animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### My trauma

 They didn't ask about what happened to me.
 Delusional-adherence to threats from "God" aren't the same as catatonia.
 They didn't question the medical record, that what I went through was catatonia.
-It didn't involve physical immobilization, and I was conscious, so that rules out catatonia pretty quickly.
+It didn't involve physical disruption of movement, and I was conscious, so that rules out catatonia pretty quickly.
 They didn't ask me about any of what happened either.
 Not that I could explain it to them if they had, necessarily.
 The previous trauma was recent and took the last 5 years for me to process into a form that I could write, let alone speak, let alone boil down into a spoonful.

 The first psychiatrist wanted to wean me off before the discharge.
 Since I was worried about the benzos, he was willing to withdraw them as fast as safely possible, and assured me it'd be before discharge.